solana-labs/solana/book/src/runtime.md

 ## SystemProgram Interface

-The interface is best described by the `Instruction::userdata` that the user encodes.
+The interface is best described by the `Instruction::data` that the user encodes.

-* `CreateAccount` - This allows the user to create an account with an allocated userdata array and assign it to a Program.
+* `CreateAccount` - This allows the user to create an account with an allocated data array and assign it to a Program.

 * `Assign` - Allows the user to assign an existing account to a program.